jcopps/langchain-streamlit-google-patent-search/README.md

 ## 🔧 Features

-- Basic Skeleton App configured with `openai` API
-- Chat with a patent that is available on Google
+- Chat with a `patent` that is available on Google
 - Provide its link, and start chatting
 - Question around any portion of the patent
 - A ChatBot using LangChain and Streamlit
+- It uses Open AI LLM, other providers will be supported soon

 This repo contains an `main.py` file which has a template for a chatbot implementation.